-Figure 5-1 shows a set of reference points, for the "black-link" approach, for single-channel connection (S_S and R_S) between transmitters (Tx) and receivers (Rx).
-Here the DWDM network element includes an OM or an OD, which is used as a pair with the opposing element.
+Figure 5-1 shows a set of reference points, for the linear "black-link" approach, for single-channel connection ( $S_S$ and $R_S$ ) between transmitters (Tx) and receivers (Rx).
+Here, the DWDM network elements include an OM and an OD, which are used as a pair with the opposing element, and may also include one or more OADMs.

-Figure 5-1/G.698.1 - "Black-link" approach
+Figure 5-1 - Linear "black-link" approach